 In over 14 years of travelling alone in Australia, I have experienced the country in many different ways, from the lowest budget travel in 2004 when I spent around 4 thousand Euro for 10 weeks to the highest cost of the trip in 2013 when the Australian dollar reached the highest exchange rate, that made my travel expenses 30-40% more expensive with over 7,5 thousand Euro for 10 weeks.

 Despite the Australian dollar fluctuation, I have learnt what works and what doesn’t.
 I have realised that you cannot travel to Australia without a well-thought-out travel plan because if you do, it will quickly drain your budget over time.

 Things to know when planning a Budget Trip to Australia

 Here is a list of my best travel tips for travelling Australia on a budget that will help you create the itinerary travel plan that works well for you.

-How to plan your Australia Trip the smart way
+How to save money on your Australia Trip

 It all starts with proper travel planning.
 I cannot stop emphasising the importance of having a good plan, which is crucial for a successful trip.
 It is not only for”making the most of your time”, but first and foremost regarding saving money on all those things that suck.

 With proper planning, you can save hundreds if not thousands of dollars on your Australian Holidays.

 - Australia is a remote country not for last-minute decisions